NautilusTrader

 Tooling overview

-NautilusTrader relies on two complementary benchmarking frameworks:
+NautilusTrader uses two complementary Rust benchmarking frameworks:

 Directory layout